In-patient luxury rehab center in Thailand

 Codeine withdrawal symptoms occur in two phases.
 The first phase happens a few hours after the last use of the drug, whereas the second phase takes place as the body readjusts to functioning without Codeine.

-What are the treatments available for Codeine addiction?
+What are the treatments available for codeine addiction?

-• Residential treatment program: this type of substance abuse treatment is mainly suitable for people with moderate to severe addiction to Codeine.
+• Residential treatment program: This type of substance abuse treatment is mainly suitable for people with moderate to severe addiction to Codeine.
 Patients live in a treatment facility throughout the course of the treatment e.g., 60 or 90 days or longer.
 During their time in a rehab center, patients attend behavior therapy sessions.
-The most common type of behavioral therapy is CBT (cognitive-behavioral therapy) which teaches patients to identify negative thoughts that affect their emotions and contribute to unhealthy behaviors.
-Then, they learn to replace those thoughts with positive alternatives, which would ultimately lead to healthier behavior patterns.
-Patients also learn coping skills, communication skills, and other skills they need to know to maintain their recovery and prevent relapse.
+The most common type of behavioral therapy is CBT (cognitive-behavioral therapy), which teaches patients to identify negative thoughts that affect their emotions and contribute to unhealthy behaviors.
+Then, they learn to replace those thoughts with positive alternatives, which ultimately lead to healthier behavior patterns.
+Patients further learn coping skills, communication skills, and other skills they need to know to maintain their recovery and prevent relapse.